Palpatine: Video games

 Star Wars Battlefront II adds a canonical tale spanning the destruction of the second Death Star through the events of The Force Awakens.
-The story takes an Imperial perspective, following an elite squadron known as Inferno Squad, led by protagonist Iden Versio, as they help execute Operation: Cinder following the Emperor's death.
+The story takes an Imperial perspective, following an elite squadron known as Inferno Squad, led by Iden Versio, as they help execute Operation: Cinder following the Emperor's death.
 Operation: Cinder was carried out by the Galactic Empire as a means of devastating several Imperial planets a few weeks after the Battle of Endor.
 The operation was part of the "Contingency", a plan devised by Emperor Palpatine to ensure that the Empire and its enemies would not outlive him should he perish.
 The plan was put into action following the Emperor's death during the Battle of Endor.

-Palpatine's threat of revenge referenced in the opening crawl of The Rise of Skywalker was included in the finale of the Fortnite: Battle Royale X Star Wars event.
+Palpatine's threat of revenge referenced in the opening crawl of The Rise of Skywalker was included in a live event in the video game Fortnite Battle Royale before the film's release.
+Palpatine was later added to Fortnite as a purchasable cosmetic outfit, as part of the Battle Pass for the Star Wars: Galactic Battle season.
 The character has appeared in every Lego Star Wars video game to date, including Lego Star Wars: The Skywalker Saga.

-Legends
+Star Wars Legends

-In April 2014, Lucasfilm rebranded most of the licensed Star Wars novels and comics produced since the originating 1977 film Star Wars as Star Wars Legends and declared them non-canon to the franchise.
-Star Wars Legends literature elaborates on Palpatine's role in Star Wars fiction outside of the films.
+Following the acquisition of Lucasfilm by The Walt Disney Company in 2012, most of the licensed Star Wars Expanded Universe material produced between 1977 and 2014 was rebranded as Star Wars Legends and declared non-canon to the franchise.
+The Legends works comprise a separate narrative universe.

-Television
+Clone Wars

-Palpatine/Darth Sidious is a central character in Genndy Tartakovsky's Star Wars: Clone Wars micro-series, which is set between Attack of the Clones and Revenge of the Sith.
-The character's likeness in the series is voiced by Nick Jameson.
-In the first chapter, Palpatine is informed by Obi-Wan Kenobi (voiced by James Arnold Taylor) that the Jedi have discovered that the InterGalactic Banking Clan has established battle droid factories on the planet Muunilinst.
-Palpatine agrees to send a strike force that includes Anakin Skywalker (voiced by Mat Lucas) and suggests that Anakin be given "special command" of Obi-Wan's fighters.
-Yoda and Obi-Wan initially speak against the idea but reluctantly concede.
-In the seventh chapter, a holographic image of Sidious appears shortly after Dooku trains Dark Jedi Asajj Ventress (voiced by Grey DeLisle).
+Palpatine appears in the Clone Wars micro-series, which is set between Attack of the Clones and Revenge of the Sith.
+In the first chapter, Palpatine discovers that the InterGalactic Banking Clan has established battle droid factories on the planet Muunilinst.
+He agrees to send a strike force that includes Anakin Skywalker and suggests that Anakin be given "special command" of Obi-Wan Kenobi's fighters.
+Yoda and Obi-Wan initially speak against the idea but eventually agree.
+In the seventh chapter, a holographic image of Sidious appears shortly after Dooku trains the Dark Jedi Asajj Ventress.
 Sidious orders Ventress to track down and kill Anakin.
-He remarks to Dooku that Ventress is certain to be defeated, but that the point of her mission is to test Anakin.
-In the final chapters, a hologram of Sidious again appears and orders General Grievous to begin an assault on the galactic capital.
-Later, the Separatist invasion of Coruscant begins and Palpatine watches from his apartment in the 500 Republica.
-Grievous breaks through the Chancellor's window and attempts to kidnap him, leading to a long chase while Palpatine is protected by Jedi Shaak Ti (voiced by Tasia Valenza), Roron Corobb and Foul Moudama.
-After Grievous defeats the Jedi, Palpatine is taken on board the Invisible Hand, setting the stage for Revenge of the Sith.
+He remarks to Dooku that Ventress is certain to be defeated, but that the purpose of her mission is to test Anakin.
+In the final chapters, Sidious orders General Grievous to begin an assault on the galactic capital.
+Later, Palpatine watches as the Separatist invasion of Coruscant begins.
+Grievous breaks through the Chancellor's window and attempts to kidnap him, leading to a long chase during which Palpatine is protected by the Jedi Shaak Ti, Roron Corobb and Foul Moudama.
+After Grievous defeats the Jedi, Palpatine is taken aboard the Invisible Hand, setting the stage for Revenge of the Sith.